-Executive Psychological Resources is fully committed to conducting all activities in strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
-Executive Psychological Resources will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content, and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the Education Chair in consultation with the members of the continuing education committee, the Executive Psychological Resources Ethics Chairperson, and the Convention Chairperson.
+Executive Psychological Resources (EPR) is fully committed to conducting all activities in strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
+EPR will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content, and in the treatment of program participants.
+The monitoring and assessment of compliance with these standards will be the responsibility of the Education Chair in consultation with the members of the continuing education committee, the EPR Ethics Chairperson, and the Convention Chairperson.

-While Executive Psychological Resources goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to our attention which require intervention and/or action on the part of the convention staff or an officer of Executive Psychological Resources.
+While EPR goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to our attention which require intervention and/or action on the part of the convention staff or an officer of EPR.
 This procedural description serves as a guideline for handling such grievances.

 When a participant, either orally or in written format, files a grievance and expects action on the complaint, the following actions will be taken.